Skip to content

 > Disclosure: SleepSpot is our app.
 We believe in transparency — we are recommending it because it genuinely solves the problems that drive parents away from Nanit, not because we built it.

-SleepSpot takes a fundamentally different approach to baby sleep tracking.
-Instead of relying on a camera to passively observe sleep, SleepSpot uses one-tap manual logging combined with predictive algorithms to calculate optimal sleep windows.
+SleepSpot takes a different approach to baby sleep tracking.
+Instead of using a camera to observe sleep, it combines one-tap manual logging with an estimate of a possible next sleep window.

 Best for: Parents who want predictive sleep guidance and built-in sounds without any hardware or subscription costs.

-Limitations: iOS only as of March 2026.
-No video monitoring — SleepSpot is a sleep optimization tool, not a camera.
+Limitations: No video monitoring — SleepSpot is a sleep optimization tool, not a camera.

 2. Owlet Dream Duo — Best Smart Sock + Camera Bundle

-After Owlet's well-publicized FDA issues in 2022, the company redesigned its products for the consumer wellness market.
-The Dream Duo is now marketed as a wellness monitor rather than a medical device.
+After Owlet's well-publicized FDA issues in 2022, the company pursued formal clearance — the Dream Sock received FDA De Novo clearance in November 2023 as the first over-the-counter, medical-grade infant pulse oximeter.
+Owlet now markets the Dream Duo as "FDA-Cleared" with specific oxygen and pulse-rate health claims.
 Sleep tracking is automatic — the sock detects when your baby is asleep based on movement and heart rate patterns.

 The Owlet app provides sleep trend data, and the base station changes color if readings fall outside preset zones.
-There is an optional $10/month subscription for historical analytics and extended video storage.
+There is an optional $9.99/month subscription for historical analytics and extended video storage.

 Best for: Parents who want both vital sign monitoring and video in one system and are willing to invest upfront.